philsch/usercentrics-widgets/index.md

 </html>
 ```

-### :octocat: Find more information
+### 📚 Find more information

-Please see the [Github project](https://github.com/philsch/usercentrics-widgets) for more information.
+Please see the [Github project](https://github.com/philsch/usercentrics-widgets) for examples and a complete
+documentation.